Study of transition form factors of the lightest pseudoscalars

 Quantum Chromodynamics (QCD) \cite{Greiner:2007zz} is considered as the fundamental theory of the strong interaction, which describes the interactions between quarks and gluons.
 However, the coupling $\alpha_s$ has a nature of asymptotic free, causing the challenge to apply perturbative QCD (pQCD) in the low energy region.
-There are several alternative approaches that are proposed to study the property of hadrons and their interactions, e.g., Chiral Perturbation Theory (ChPT) \cite{Weinberg:1978kz,Gasser:1983yg}, the Nambu-Jona-Lasinio (NJL) model \cite{Volkov:2005kw}, Vector-Meson-Dominance (VMD) model \cite{Hayakawa:1997rq,Schildknecht:2005xr}, AdS/QCD \cite{Witten:1998qj,Cappiello:2010uy}, and Lattice QCD (LQCD) \cite{Gattringer:2010zz}.
+There are several alternative approaches that are proposed to study the property of hadrons and their interactions, e.g., chiral perturbation theory (ChPT) \cite{Weinberg:1978kz,Gasser:1983yg}, Dyson-Schwinger equations (DSEs.)~\cite{Eichmann:2019tjk,Raya:2019dnh}, Nambu-Jona-Lasinio (NJL) model \cite{Nambu:1961tp,Klevansky:1992qe}, Vector-Meson-Dominance (VMD) model \cite{Sakurai:1969ss,Schildknecht:2005xr}, AdS/QCD \cite{Witten:1998qj,Cappiello:2010uy}, Lattice QCD (LQCD) \cite{Gupta:1997nd,Gattringer:2010zz}, and the dispersion relations (DRs)~\cite{Colangelo:2001df,Xiao:2000kx,Descotes-Genon:2006sdr,Dai:2014zta}.
 Among them, ChPT is quite successful in studying the lightest pseudoscalars and their interactions.
 However, due to the momentum expansion, ChPT is only applicable within the low energy region.
-To describe hadron interactions involving heavier resonances, one needs Resonance Chiral Theory (RChT) \cite{Ecker:1988te,Ecker:1989yg,Cirigliano:2006hb,Kampf:2006yf,Portoles:2010yt,Kampf:2011ty}.
+To describe hadron interactions involving resonances, one needs Resonance Chiral Theory (RChT) \cite{Ecker:1988te,Ecker:1989yg,Cirigliano:2006hb,Kampf:2006yf,Portoles:2010yt,Kampf:2011ty}.
 The guiding principles for constructing the RChT Lagrangian encompass chiral and discrete symmetries and Lorentz invariance.
-RChT is the theoretical tool that we will apply in the present analysis to study the transition form factors (TFFs) of the lightest pseudoscalars, where, for example, the interactions between vector and pseudoscalars are crucial.
-To give a better description of the TFFs of $\eta$, and $\eta'$, we apply the $U(3)$ RChT instead of $SU(3)$ one.
-The $\delta$-expansion \cite{Kaiser:2000gs,Kaiser:2005eu}, a reasonable combination of the large-$N_C$ expansion and chiral counting rules, is used to compensate for the power-counting.
-One can fix lots of the unknown couplings of RChT by matching with QCD at high energies \cite{Ecker:1988te,Ecker:1989yg,Ruiz-Femenia:2003jdx,Cirigliano:2006hb} and ChPT at the low energies \cite{Ecker:1988te,Ecker:1989yg,Kampf:2011ty}.